lehins/python-wepay/docs/source/index.rst

 optional ones as ``kwargs``.

-Methods that can perform calls on behalf of WePay User accept optional keyword argument ``access_token``, which will then be used to perform a call instead of one the :class:`wepay.WePay` class was instantiated with.
-Methods that can be used in a '/batch/create' call also accept ``batch_mode`` keyword argument, which instead of making a call will force it to return a dictionary, that can be used later on to perform a :func:`wepay.WePay.batch_create` call.
+Methods that can perform calls on behalf of WePay User accept optional keyword argument ``access_token``, which will then be used instead of the one :class:`wepay.WePay` class was instantiated with.
+Methods that can be used in a ``/batch/create`` call also accept ``batch_mode`` keyword argument, which instead of making a call will force it to return a dictionary, that can be used later to perform a :func:`wepay.WePay.batch_create` call.
 Additionally each call accepts ``api_version`` and ``timeout`` keyword arguments, which specify a WePay API version and connection timeout respectively.
 An unrecognized keyword passed to those functions will produce a warning and an actuall error from WePay, if it is in fact an unrecognized parameter.

 Quick Example